Your pension includes two additional valuable benefits: inflation protection and survivor benefits.

 If you do not have an eligible spouse when you retire, but subsequently have one in retirement, that spouse can receive the 60% survivor pension.

-In addition to these benefits, the CAAT Plan offers a 60 month guarantee.
-The 60 month guarantee could result in a lump sum payment to your beneficiary, but only if you die early in retirement without an eligible spouse or children.
-Under the 60 month guarantee, the total amount paid to you while you live, and to any survivors or beneficiaries after your death, cannot be less than 60 times your initial monthly payment.
-Practically, this applies only in the first five years of retirement: if you die before your pension payments equal 60 times your first lifetime pension payment (i.e. in less than 5 years), and you have no eligible spouse or children, the designated beneficiary receives a payment of the balance of 60 times your initial pension payment, minus what has already been paid to you or on your behalf.
+In addition to these benefits, the CAAT Plan offers a pension guarantee.
+The pension guarantee could result in a lump sum payment to your beneficiary, but only if you die early in retirement without an eligible spouse or children.
+Under the pension guarantee, the total amount paid to you while you live, and to any survivors or beneficiaries after your death, cannot be less than 60 times your initial monthly payment.
+Practically, this applies only in the first five years of retirement: if you die before your pension payments equal 60 times your first lifetime pension payment (i.e. in less than five years), and you have no eligible spouse or children, the designated beneficiary receives a payment of the balance of 60 times your initial pension payment, minus what has already been paid to you or on your behalf.
+Members whose jurisdiction of employment at retirement is Quebec have the option to select 120-months.
+This option, and the cost, will be shown on your Retirement Option document.

 You can learn more about how these valuable additional benefits work in the on demand retirement planning session.